Saraswathi-972/React/README.md

 async makes componentDidMount return a Promise instead of void.

 await pauses execution until the fetch resolves, so your code looks synchronous

+# Episode-9 (custom hooks)
+1.online Window event listener:event listener will keep track of internet status is online or offline(https://developer.mozilla.org/en-US/docs/Web/API/Window/online_event)
+2.we need to add this event lister only once on to our web page 3.Linters are the tools which restrict the users to follow naming conventions as per react standards 4.Chunking/code splitting/dynamic bundling/lazy loading/On demand loading: Making our app into smaller bundlers 5.Suspense is a component provided by react which can be used with lazy loading componrnrts.
+It allows us to display something(fallback) when that particular lazy loading component is not loaded on the browser(in the mean time) .
+For viewing this on the network tab under no throttling tab select slow network

+# Episode-10
+1.SaSS & SCSS adds super powers to CSS and writting css becomes little more advanced and easy - not recommended 2.Styled components are recommended and popular-npm install styled-components(https://styled-components.com/) 3.Material UI library allows us to make our app more beautiful 4.Bootstrap and chakra UI,ant design are other options 5.TailWind CSS-trending-https://tailwindcss.com/- choose it for parcel under framework guides 6.postcss - a tool for transforming CSS with javascript and used to understand what's written with tailwind css 7.use npm install -D tailwindcss postcss
+8.we need to cretae tailwind.config.js and .psotcssrc files manually and provide configurations